-As states and cities begin to open following lockdowns due to the COVID-19 (coronavirus) pandemic, many business owners and managers are trying to figure out how to bring employees back to the office.
+As States and Territories with lockdowns begin to reopen, many business owners and managers are trying to figure out how to bring employees back to the office.

-Millions of workers were either furloughed during the pandemic or asked to work remotely, clocking in from their homes to keep the company running.
+Millions of workers were asked to work remotely, clocking in from their homes to keep the company running.

 But how can you safely bring team members back to an office?
-How can you convince your employees that these steps are in their best interests?
+Follow the nine steps below.

 Note: This guide is developed with a management focus, not a legal or medical one.
 Follow state and federal guidelines (like the Department of Health) to track what you can legally and safely do.